How to leave your California residency?

 Formal termination of California residency:

-• Final Formalities: Cutting the California cord involves a medley of formal steps.
+• Final Formalities: Cutting the California cord is a carefully choreographed dance.
 At the forefront is selling your California abode or terminating your lease and wrapping up any business operations you have as a resident in the state.
-That could mean simply notifying your employer of your address change such that they can start paying unemployment and other payroll taxes to the correct state.
+That could mean simply notifying your employer of your address change, so that they can start paying unemployment and other payroll taxes to the correct state.
 It's not just about physical movement; it's about demonstrating your intent to move away from California permanently.

 • Tax Residency Status: Tax considerations are crucial when exiting California.
-When you change your tax residency, you must file a Nonresident or Part-Year Resident income tax return for the year you leave.
-If you continue to have income from California sources, you must file nonresident tax returns thereafter.
+When you change your tax residency, you must file a Nonresident or Part-Year Resident income tax return (and pay California taxes) for the year you leave.
+If you continue to have income from California sources, you must file nonresident tax returns (and pay California taxes) thereafter.

 • Legal Abandonment of Domicile: The legal abandonment of your domicile in California is a key step.
-You must have moved your "real, fixed, permanent residence and primary establishment," and have the intention of returning to your new residence in order to legally abandon your domicile in California.
+You must have changed your "real, fixed, permanent residence and primary establishment," and have the intention of returning to your new residence, rather than to California, after temporary absences to legally abandon your domicile in California.

 • DMV Requirements: The Department of Motor Vehicles (DMV) in California has specific requirements for out-of-state residents wishing to terminate certain actions.
 For instance, you may need to complete and return a Declaration Regarding Certificate of Insurance for Non-Resident Driver if all specified conditions apply to you.